Location is everything, but it’s very difficult to find affordable real estate for your cannabis business in California.

 It’s worthwhile to pay a premium for a centrally located space where you can easily distribute your products.

-For example, on Mondays you ship your product to the south; Tuesdays are for your western region; etc.
+For example, on Mondays, you ship your product to the south; Tuesdays are for your western region; etc.

-Cannabis Cultivator Location
+Cannabis Cultivator Locations

 There are a lot of variables that factor into finding space for a cannabis grow operation.